efard/DNNHDL/README.md

 # DNNHDL
 ## Introduction
-This project's initial aim is to simplify VHDL code generation for DNNs.
-It now covers two techniques for generating hardware-efficient `.vhd` codes for prevalent Activation Functions (AFs), i.e. Sigmoid and Tanh.
+This project's initial goal is to simplify VHDL code generation for DNNs.
+It now covers techniques for hardware-efficient implementation of prevalent Activation Functions (AFs), i.e. Sigmoid and Tanh.

-In the first section, you will learn how to generate a `.vhd` file for Sigmoid and Tanh functions with Python language.
-This strategy is based on LUT-based AFs and the main functions are transformed to some horizontal lines.
-The second section is more advanced and based on Piecewise Linear (PWL) approximation technique. at which nonlinear AFs are converted to som
+In the first section, which is based on LUT-based AFs, you will learn how to generate a `.vhd` file for those AFs by Python.
+The second section is more advanced and based on Piecewise-Linear (PWL) approximation technique.

 ## Prerequisites
-Install Python (The newer, the better!).

-##LUT-based Activation Functions
+Python
+Numpy
+Matplotlib

+## LUT-based AFs
+In this technique, nonlinear AFs are transformed into straight horizontal lines.
+This method is famous for its simplicity and computation.
+However, it lacks enough accuracy and normally its absolute error is higher than other methods with the same number of segments.

 ### Steps
 1. Clone the project in a folder and open it.